kubecost/docs/install-and-configure/install/cloud-integration/aws-cloud-integrations/aws-cloud-integration-using-irsa.md

 ### Step 2: Create a CUR Export (and wait 24 hours)

 Follow the [AWS documentation](https://docs.aws.amazon.com/cur/latest/userguide/cur-create.html) to create a CUR export using the settings below.
+Remember the name of the corresponding S3 Bucket that is created during this process, as it will be needed for later steps.
+Also configure your CUR in the following ways:

 * For time granularity, select _Daily_.
-* Select the checkbox to enable _Resource IDs_ in the report.
+* Select the checkbox _Include resource IDs_.
-* Select the checkbox to enable _Athena integration_ with the report.
+* Select the checkbox to enable _Amazon Athena_ with the report data integration.
 * Select the checkbox to enable the JSON IAM policy to be applied to your bucket.

 <details>